fredmalh/fredmalh/README.md

-# fredmalh
+# Python and Machine learning projects

-# Hello World
+# Hi everyone
 """
-This is my first repository.
-I will use it to put my first machine learning projects.
+In this repository, I will publish datasets and scripts of projects I've done with Python.
 Feel free to reach out, comment, suggest improvements, anything that will help me in my learning path.
 Peace.
 Fred